gmph/gmph.github.io/index.md

   {% endfor %}
 </ul>

-You can find more of my writing on [my other blog](http://thinks.grahammacphee.co.uk).
+You can find more informal writing on [my other blog](http://thinks.grahammacphee.co.uk).

 <!--